matzpersson/postgres-kubernetes-azure/README.md

 The Statefulset will propably takes the longest to create depending on the size of the volume defined in psql-stateful.yaml.
 Watch progress with:
 ```
-kubectl get statefulset
+kubectl describe statefulset
 ```

-Get the Service status and NodeIP with:
+Get the Service status and ClusterIP with:
 ```
 kubectl get svc postgres